MoonPoet/xaprb-src/content/blog/2008/06/02/maatkit-version-1972-released.md

 2008-06-02: version 1.0.7

    * Updated the documentation to use POD.
-   * The slave could wait forever if the I/O thread was stopped.
+   * The replica could wait forever if the I/O thread was stopped.
-   * The slave could wait forever on the master's last event (bug #1959496).
+   * The replica could wait forever on the master's last event (bug #1959496).

 Changelog for mk-slave-find: